ansible-collections/ibm_zos_core/docs/source/plugins.rst

 Plugins
 =======

-Plugins that come with the **IBM z/OS core collection** compliment Ansible's core functionality.
+Plugins that come with the **IBM z/OS core collection** complement Ansible's core functionality.
 Ansible uses a plugin architecture to enable a rich, flexible and expandable feature set.